 You should be prepared to show the following documents to the Border Force Officer:

-- Evidence of sufficient funds to cover the cost of their stay (e.g. bank statements)
+- Evidence of sufficient funds to cover the cost of your stay (e.g. bank statements)

-- A document confirming the purpose of their visit, e.g. an invitation letter from the person who has invited them - see below for a sample letter
+- A document confirming the purpose of your visit, e.g. an invitation letter from the person who has invited you - see below for a sample letter

-- The data page from the passport of the person who has invited them to the UK, if applicable, together with evidence of their immigration status in the UK, if applicable
+- The data page from the passport of the person who has invited you to the UK, if applicable, together with evidence of their immigration status in the UK, if applicable

 - Evidence of any accommodation booked

-- Evidence that the visitor will leave the UK at the end of the visit, for example a letter from their employer and details of their return travel arrangements
+- Evidence that the visitor/you will leave the UK at the end of the visit, for example a letter from their/your employer and details of their/your return travel arrangements

 Applying for Entry Clearance